jspaezp/sctree/vignettes/paper/paper.md

 These classifiers were then used to predict the identity of the testing set and the quality was assesed by comparing the recall, accuracy and precision of the prediction.
-We were concerned that the forest-based markers would artifially favor scTree, We utilized several classifiers for the markers derived from either scTree, t-tests or wilcoxon-tests.
+We were concerned that the forest-based markers would artificially favor scTree, therefore we utilized several classifiers for the markers derived from either scTree, t-tests or wilcoxon-tests.
 As shown in **Figures 1 and 2**, bias was not observed, and regardless of the final classification model, the features selected by using scTree provide a comparable accuracy, precision and recall to those acquired using traditional differential expression methods.

 ![Depiction of the classification performance achieved in the Jurkat:293 50:50 dataset](./paper_figures/benchmarks_5050_boxplot.png "Figure 1")